elizabethcd/CustomizeWeddingAttire/README.md

 This mod changes this, so that when there is a wedding:
 * If you select the ``Tuxedo`` option in the config, you are put into a tuxedo outfit.
 * If you select the ``WeddingDress`` option in the config, you are put into a wedding dress outfit.
+(Note that this is what you will wear to any wedding, not just your own!)
 * If you select the ``NoClothingChange`` option in the config, your clothing is whatever you were wearing right before the wedding.
 * If you select the ``GameDefault`` option in the config, your clothing decisions follow the default game logic.